yeyeyeyeye-Liu/DSTENet/README.md

 To ensure spatial consistency, all data layers are resampled or padded to a uniform size of 1280 × 1280 before being stacked into an 8-channel array.

+File paths and corresponding class labels are organized using a .json file.
+The data are loaded through a custom PyTorch Dataset class implemented in the provided code.

-A representative example file (Data_instance.zip) is provided in the following repository as an example to demonstrate the exact data structure and channel ordering used in this study:
+The example dataset (Data_instance.zip) is intended solely to demonstrate the expected data format and does not represent the full dataset used for model training and evaluation.

+Repository link:

 https://github.com/yeyeyeyeye-Liu/DSTENet.git

-This example data file is intended solely for illustrating the data format and does not represent the full dataset used for model training and evaluation.

-File paths and corresponding class labels are organized using a .json file, and the data are loaded through a custom Dataset class implemented in the provided code.

 ⸻